 Our framework allows our clients to designate a specific population against which their scores should be normalized.

 Sometimes we are required to express a score for a specific population, either based on vehicle type, geography, or client-specific population.
-To do so, a client can answer a question such as:
+By doing so, a client can answer a question such as:

 Say that base value for a speeding ratio is 1.4 and is mapped to 87%.
 This means that 87% of the population base values will be lower and 13% will be higher.
 Our approach allows for a quick and powerful way of comparing individual values to population statistics.

 Figure 5: Illustration of population normalization.

 To calculate a base score from derived trip summary values, a transformation, linear or non-linear, is performed.
 The base scores will have a value ranging between 0 (denoting a bad score) to 100 (representing a perfect score).

 We can use a non-linear transformation to focus on value ranges where drivers will be sanctioned (Figure 6).
 For example, one could want to penalize users who have more than 5 hard brakes per trip.
 The slope of the transformation would define how fast a user is penalized.

 In order for the users to perceive a normal score as positive, we can transform the score so that the distribution has a certain minimum, such as 30%.